Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/handling-input-target-ambiguity.md

 Understand how to manage ambiguities between input for your application's user interface (UI), and input for other parts of your application.

->[!NOTE]
+> [!NOTE]
->The Input System package includes a sample project called "**UI vs Game Input**".
+> The Input System package includes a sample project called **UI vs Game Input**.
 The sample demonstrates how to deal with ambiguities between inputs for UI and inputs for the game.

 ## How Unity processes UI input